Ontario Highway 169: Route description

 The former route of Highway 169 has remained relatively unaltered since it was downloaded in 1998.
 It begins at an intersection with Highway 12 approximately 11 km north of the Trent Severn Waterway and 16 km east of the Atherley Narrows.
 It proceeds north at a point where Highway 12 begins to curve west towards Orillia, passing through meadows and forests and the occasional ranch.
 It passes through the community of Udney, curves northeast and intersects the Monck Road while curving back northwards.
 The Mnjikaning First Nation territory backs onto the highway at this location, but primary access is via Simcoe County Road 44.
 The route continues in a straight line through the communities of O'Connell and Fawkham, crossing the Black River immediately south of the latter.
 Gently curving to the northeast, it enters the village of Washago, after which it interchanges with Highway 11 south of the Severn River.

 While Highway 169 no longer exists a provincial route, Highway 11 continues to travel north today as a divided four-lane expressway, crossing the Severn River into the Canadian Shield, where the terrain is rougher, rockier, and dotted with lakes and swamps.
 Former Highway 169 splits from Highway 11 at the southern entrance to Gravenhurst (Exit 169), with the latter curving to the east.
 The route resumes independently, exiting the expressway and entering the town through a rock cut.
 It follows Bethune Drive, Brock Street and Bay Street through the town.
 Exiting Gravenhurst, the highway follows close to the western shore of Lake Muskoka, serving recreational cottages.
 The route passes north of the Devils Gap Trail, which follows the old Bala–Gravenhurst Colonization Road, then passes through the community of Torrance where it encounters a junction with District Road 13.

 Approximately 5 km northwest of Torrance, former Highway 169 passes through Bala shortly after curving north at an intersection with District Road 38.
 The highway presses north, crossing both a Canadian National and Canadian Pacific railway in two separate locations.
 After intersecting Muskoka District Roads 29 and 26, it enters the community of Glen Orchard.
 Within that community, the route intersects the former western terminus of Highway 118 (which now ends at Highway 11), then gradually curves west to hug the southern shore of Lake Joseph.
 After a winding 10 km drive west, the highway enters Foot's Bay and ends at the former route of Highway 69.
+NB and SB Highway 11 exits for Simcoe Road 169 still shows Highway 169 signs at the intersection near the carpool area.